How Employee Bonuses Are Taxed by the IRS

 Don’t let bonus taxation overwhelm your business

-Bonus season can be a meaningful time, since it allows you to appreciate people for all their hard work.
-Pay attention to the tax impact, plan ahead, and don’t let the math of paying bonuses add too much stress to your plate.
+Bonus season can be a meaningful time since it allows you to appreciate people for all their hard work.
+Pay attention to the tax impact, plan ahead, and don’t let the math around how bonuses are taxed add too much stress to your plate.

 Eric Rosenberg